Notes on the XXI Olympiad – Rio de Janeiro 2016 (Rio and Me addendum one)

 Further complicating matters some of this sewage included hospital waste and scientists found drug-resistant super bacteria in the bay.
 A Brazilian lab also found the genes of super bacteria in a river that empties into Guanabara Bay.
 Still, the competition was held there and only one competitor, Belgian sailor Evi Van Acker, reported that her Olympics were affected.

-As for where those efforts stand currently, David Biller of the Associate Press wrote this in a story published in US News and World Report on 30 April 2021, “Rio de Janeiro state privatized its water and sewage utility on Friday, after years of broken promises to improve sewage treatment and clean up the state’s polluted Guanabara Bay.”
-In other word, five years after the Games, the 80 percent goal is likely still elusive (or perhaps illusive.)
+As for where those efforts stand currently, David Biller of the Associated Press wrote this in a story published in US News and World Report on 30 April 2021, “Rio de Janeiro state privatized its water and sewage utility on Friday, after years of broken promises to improve sewage treatment and clean up the state’s polluted Guanabara Bay.”
+In other words, five years after the Games, the 80 percent goal is likely still elusive (or perhaps illusive.)
 But, this is Rio.

 Living in the age of Covid-19 and the delay of Tokyo’s Summer Games from 2020 to 2021 and the severe restrictions placed on the Beijing Winter Games in 2022, it’s easy to forget that an outbreak of the mosquito borne Zika virus troubled the Rio Olympics.
 While the virus is rarely fatal, and symptoms are typically mild and manageable, they could have certainly impacted an athlete’s performance.
 More concerning was the fact that Zika can trigger paralysis (Guillain-Barré Syndrome) and in pregnant women, cause subsequent birth defects.
 Nineteen athletes – 11 golfers, 7 tennis players, and one American cyclist – withdrew from the Games citing Zika as the reason.